Efficient Randomized Subspace Embeddings for Distributed Optimization under a Communication Budget: Introduction

+It has been shown \cite{lin2020achieving} that the information-theoretic lower bound on \eqref{eq:minimax_defn_smooth} can be obtained as $C(R) \geq \max\{\sigma, 2^{-R}\}$ where $\sigma = \frac{L -\mu}{L +\mu}$ is the convergence rate in the absence of any bit-budget constraints.
+This provides a theoretical limit to the performance of \textbf{any} protocol in $\Pi_R$.
+In this work, we propose an algorithm \textbf{\textsc{DGD-DEF}} that achieves this lower bound to within constant factors while requiring only $O(n^3)$ (or $O(n^2)$, if additional information is available) multiplications.
+We also propose a relaxed, near-linear time version that requires only $O\Paren{n \log n}$ additions, saving significantly on the computation requirement while attaining a performance that is a mild $O\Paren{\sqrt{\log n}}$ factor away from the lower bound.
+To the best of our knowledge, \textbf{\textsc{DGD-DEF}} is the first polynomial complexity algorithm whose performance matches the lower bound of $C(R) \geq \max\{\sigma, 2^{-R}\}$.

-Here, $\Pi_R$ denotes the set of all \textit{algorithms} or \textit{optimization protocols} with access to an exact first order oracle for which information exchange between the worker and server at every iteration is limited to $R$-bits per dimension, $\Fcal_{\mu,L,D}$ is the class of $L$-smooth and $\mu$-strongly convex functions which satisfy $\norm{\xv_f^*}_2 \leq D$ ($D \geq 0$), and $\xv_T(\pi)$ denotes the output of the protocol $\pi \in \Pi_R$ after $T$ iterations.
-The minimax rate in \eqref{eq:minimax_defn_smooth} can be lower bounded by $C(R) \geq \max\{\sigma, 2^{-R}\}$, where $\sigma = \frac{L -\mu}{L +\mu}$.
-On the other hand, when $f(\cdot)$ is a general convex function not necessarily smooth, and we have access to a noisy subgradient oracle \cite{mayekar_2020}, it is not possible to achieve a linear convergence.
-In this case, we consider the \textit{minimax expected suboptimality gap} given by
+On the other hand for setting (ii), when $f(\xv)$ is a general convex function (not necessarily smooth) and we have access to a noisy subgradient oracle \cite{mayekar_2020}, it is not possible to achieve a linear convergence.
+In this case, to measure the performance of any protocol $\pi$, we consider the \textit{expected suboptimality gap},